 Other benefits include improved concentration, increased energy levels, grounding and balance.

-Learn more about Karyn Cardoso who offers weekly sunrise, sunset and group Nia sessions at the CHC.
+Learn more about Karyn Cardoso who offers weekly sunrise and sunset Nia sessions at the CHC.

 Nia sessions take place in the new studio or, weather permitting, outdoors.